chrisnoonan98675/site/xl-deploy/how-to/migrate-to-xl-deploy-5.1.0.markdown

 ## Upgrade from Jython 2.5 to Jython 2.7

-XL Deploy 5.1.0 supports features that area specific to Python 2.7 in all extension points where Jython can be used, including plugins, rules, user interface extensions, and so on.

-That means that all existing Jython code must be compatible with Jython 2.7 to work within XL Deploy 5.1.0.
-Use of Jython 2.5 with XL Deploy 5.1.0 is not supported.
+XL Deploy 5.1.0 requires Python 2.7.
+That means that all existing Jython code must be compatible with Jython 2.7 to work with XL Deploy 5.1.0.
+Use of Jython 2.5 is not supported.

-Because Jython 2.7 is mostly backward-compatible with 2.5, this should not have a big impact.
+Because Jython 2.7 is mostly backward-compatible with 2.5, you should not experience many issues.
 However, there are some areas that may need to be addressed:

 * Retrieving a nonexistent key from a dictionary results in `KeyError` instead of a `None` value.
 It is recommended that you use the `in` operator to first check the key exists in the dictionary.
 * In some cases, the import syntax has changed slightly.